Delta State–Mississippi College football rivalry

-The Delta State–Mississippi College football rivalry, commonly known as the Heritage Bell Classic, is a college football rivalry game between a public university and a private Christian college in the U.S. state of Mississippi, the Delta State University Statesmen and the Mississippi College Choctaws.
-The current winner is Delta State, who won, 52-38, on October 29, 2022.
-Delta State leads the all-time series, 24–16–2.
+The Delta State–Mississippi College football rivalry, commonly known as the Heritage Bell Classic, was a college football rivalry game between a public university and a private Christian college in the U.S. state of Mississippi, the Delta State University Statesmen and the Mississippi College Choctaws.
+The current winner is Delta State, who won 20–14 on November 16, 2024.
+Delta State leads the all-time series, 26–16–2.

 History

 Background: 1935–1994

 The Delta State Statesmen were co-founding members of the Gulf South Conference in 1970.
 Mississippi College joined the conference in 1972 and played 23 straight games with the Statesmen before the Choctaws left the conference in 1996 which halted the series.
 The Choctaws left the conference and NCAA Division II to compete at the NCAA Division III level until 2014, when they rejoined the conference and continued the series with Delta State.

 The annual battle between Delta State and Mississippi College was one of the most anticipated contests in the Magnolia State from 1973 to 1995.